shaik1002/biggitlabbomb/doc/ci/pipelines/index.md

 Job-level variables cannot be pre-filled.

-In manually-triggered pipelines, the **New pipeline** page displays all pipeline-level variables that have a `description` defined in the `.gitlab-ci.yml` file.
+In manually-triggered pipelines, the **Run pipeline** page displays all pipeline-level variables that have a `description` defined in the `.gitlab-ci.yml` file.
 The description displays below the variable.